20 Modern Preppy Outfits For Men: How To Get The Ivy League Look In 2024

 Prep has heavy roots in the sporting world, from its letterman jumpers to its varsity jackets.
 And while sweatpants don’t scream Ivy League, they add a youthful feel to a rugby shirt and sneaker combo, making it ideal for a relaxed weekend look.

 There’s something about a polo shirt tucked into a pair of stone trousers that screams ‘Gatsby on his day off’.
 While the jumper tied round the shoulder may be taking it a step too far, this is a timeless prep look that’s ideal for many a summer sporting event.

 The sports coat was a core part of the original prep aesthetic, and it’s a garment that translates well to today’s world with the continued casualisation of dress codes.

 An unstructured, knitted blazer such as this can be thrown over everything in your wardrobe – from jeans to chinos – helping you instantly smarten up without looking stuffy.
-Combine it with textured wool trousers and a knitted polo shirt and you have an outfit that works just as well for business lunches as it does dinner and drinks with your partner.
+Combine it with textured wool trousers and a knitted polo shirt and you have an outfit that works just as well for business casual lunches as it does dinner and drinks with your partner.

 The preppy shirt tuck

 Sometimes it just takes a shirt tuck for a look to get the preppy treatment.
 So, next time you wear a button-down shirt, try tucking it into mid-wash jeans and you’ll instantly feel a touch smarter and more refined.